 Files menu.
 The drop-down list will show your Rivanna

 /project that your group has access to.
+Users’ scratch directories are not accessible through the File Explorer interface.
 Clicking on any of them will open a new tab with a file browser for that storage location.
 The user interface is divided into two panes:

 - The left pane shows the directory tree at the current storage location.

 - The right pane shows the content of a particular directory that has been selected in the left window pane.
 Above the right window pane are rows of buttons that allow you to execute specific file operations.